-16. Significantly, this part of his testimony goes unrefuted.
+- 16. Significantly, this part of his testimony goes unrefuted.
 Even a suggestion of such statement being false was not given by any one of the accused in cross-examination.
-Having perused the same and also the cross-examination forming part of the record, we do not find anything emanating therefrom which would credibly suggest that the time gap between the occurrence of incidence and registration of the FIR is unjustified.

-- 17. Resultantly, the first contention of the convict appellants must necessarily be answered in the negative. - 18.
+Having perused the same and also the cross-examination forming part of the record, we do not find anything emanating therefrom which would credibly suggest that the time gap between the occurrence of incidence and registration of the FIR is unjustified. - 17.
+Resultantly, the first contention of the convict appellants must necessarily be answered in the negative. - 18.
 Another defence taken by the convict-appellants is that of the plea of alibi.
 This Court in Binay Kumar Singh v.
-State of Bihar has noted the principle as: - "23.
+State of Bihar6 has noted the principle as: - "23.
 The Latin word alibi means "elsewhere" and that word is used for convenience when an accused takes recourse to a defence line that when the occurrence took place he was so far away from the place of occurrence that it is extremely improbable that he would have participated in the crime." - 19.
-The principles regarding the plea of alibi, as can be appreciated from the various decisions of this Court, are: - 19.1 It is not part of the General Exceptions under the IPC and is instead a rule of evidence under Section 11 of the Indian Evidence Act, 1872.
+The principles regarding the plea of alibi, as can be appreciated from the various decisions7 of this Court, are: - 19.1 It is not part of the General Exceptions under the IPC and is instead a rule of evidence under Section 11 of the Indian Evidence Act, 1872. - 19.2 This plea being taken does not lessen the burden of the prosecution to prove that the accused was present at the scene of the crime and had participated therein.